Olivercomet/EPFExplorer/README.md

 - Editing save files.
 (Both EPF and HR)
 - Dumping audio clips to .wav (PCM or ADPCM format wav, openable if FFMPEG is installed)
 - Exporting and replacing music tracks in .XM format, with all sample data
+- Opening and editing the game's DLC mission (download.arc)

 The music replacing also currently has issues with some tracks (e.g. Dojo and Gadget Room, among others)